This article was updated on June 1st, 2023

 Next, try to prepare for your dog’s last day well in advance.

-Mindy Waite, Ph.D., one of our Certified Dog Behaviorists explains, “All of us want our animal to stay with us as long as possible and, as a result, many of us wait too long to euthanize and then have to rush the process at the end.
+Mindy Waite, Ph.D explains: “All of us want our animal to stay with us as long as possible and, as a result, many of us wait too long to euthanize and then have to rush the process at the end.
 What this means is that we may wait until our friend is too sick to enjoy their “final day,” which we typically want to be special and include adventure, cuddling, and favorite foods.”

 3. Have Multiple “Final Days” If Necessary